 • If your battery suffers impact, remove it from the copter right away.
 It doesn’t matter that it doesn’t have any visible damage; remove it anyway and then watch it for 20 minutes to ensure that it is not a fire risk.

 You now have a beginner’s knowledge on what to look for in a phantom quadcopter battery and what safety precautions you should take when handling it.
-Have a look at what is the best quadcopter frame or have a look at what is properly quadcopter longest flight time or have a look at the best x650 quadcopter or find the out more.
+Have a look at the Top Syma X1 Review or have a look at what is Brilliant Hubsan x4 Review or have a look at the Best UDI U818A Review or find the out more.